 Awesome!
 Within minutes you should get a confirmation email from the booking system with a receipt attached.
 The day before the tour, between the hours of 10 am to 12 pm PST, you will get a text message, from my private number, to the telephone number you listed when you originally booked.
 It is simply a courtesy text letting you know that I haven't forgotten about you!
 There will be some coordinating instructions in the message, but there is no rush to respond back.
 The day of the tour, at about the same time, you will get another courtesy text.
 Again, don't worry about having to respond back right away because I know that you are probably inside the Park where the reception is spotty at best.
 At the latest though I need to know what time you want to start the tour a minimum of two hours before sundown.
 I try to keep it as simple as possible for you!

-I would be happy to possibly entertain a Moon Tour, but not a Star Tour because the greater Palm Springs area is completely in the red zone.
-While there are others might do it, I just don't think that you would be happy with the value received for your money.
-Give me a call, and we can discuss it.
-(For those living in Los Angeles I have a friend that is experienced viewing under city lights that might be able to help you.)
+I do not do tours outside of the immediate area of Joshua Tree National Park.
+Palm Springs and its greater area is completely in the red zone.
+While there are others that might do it, I just do not think that you would be happy with the value received for your money.

 I have done telescope tours for family reunions, corporate events, and even for a rave.
-Each event was on a case-by-case basis and done in a manner where the client was happy with the result.
-Sometimes integrating a telescope into an event just is not feasible.
-Telescopes require some degree of darkness unless it is a Moon tour which was the case for the rave.
+Each event was on a case-by-case basis, and as a result, over time I have learned what kind of activities lend themselves towards telescope tours.
+Sometimes integrating a telescope into an event is just not advisable.
+Telescopes require some degree of darkness unless it is a Moon tour.
 If I commit, it is because I know you will be happy with the result!